felipechang/netsuite-insights/README.md

 ### Notes:

-The SuiteScripts and SuiteBundle folders must be imported manually as NetSuite has issues importing relative paths.
+- The SuiteScripts and SuiteBundle folders must be imported manually as NetSuite has issues importing relative paths.
+- Locked assets will be visible as uncreated pages in Obsidian

 ### Installation